lukhsaankumar/CardioVision/README.md

 Predictions are classified into **Low**, **Medium**, and **High** risk categories, enabling proactive management of cardiac health.

 ---
-## DEMO
+## Demo on Apple Watch Series 9 Emulator

 ![](presentation/DEMO.gif)

- - Starts with loop of no risk data from data/mockhealthkitdata/no_risk/
+ - Starts with loop of no risk data from ```bash data/mockhealthkitdata/no_risk/```
- - Sends a random json from data/mockhealthkitdata/risk/ to FastAPI which sends to initial model
+ - Sends a random JSON from ```bash data/mockhealthkitdata/risk/``` to FastAPI which sends to initial model
  - Initial model detects risk and prompts user for ECG
- - Once "ECG Recorded" is pressed, demo sends ECG from OHCA database of patient experiencing cardiac arrest
+ - Once "ECG Recorded" is pressed, demo sends ECG from ```bash data/mockhealthkitdata/high_risk/``` which is converted JSON's from the OHCA database of patients experiencing cardiac arrest
  - Final model predicts High Risk

 ## Project Structure